Monarene/watchlist-deployment/README.md

-## Updated readme for jenkins, added the push eventually
+## Updated readme for jenkins, added the push